 Based on our RCOI, we believe that some of the necessary conflict minerals used in our products originated in one or more of the Covered Countries (and are not from recycled or scrap sources).
 Accordingly, we exercised due diligence to determine the source and chain of custody of these conflict minerals.
 Our due diligence was designed to conform to an internationally recognized due diligence framework, specifically the Organisation for Economic Co-operation and Development (OECD) “Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas,” 3rd edition (2016) (OECD Guidance).

-The Snapdragon family of highly-integrated, system-based solutions include the Snapdragon® mobile, compute, sound and automotive platforms.
-Each platform consists of application processors and wireless connectivity capabilities, including our cellular modem that provides core baseband modem functionality for voice and data communications, non-cellular wireless connectivity (such as Wi-Fi and Bluetooth®) and global positioning functions.
-Our Snapdragon application processor functions include CPU security, graphics, display, audio, video, camera and artificial intelligence (AI).
-Our CPUs are designed based on the ARM architecture and are designed to deliver high levels of compute performance with optimized power consumption.
+The Snapdragon family of highly-integrated, system-based solutions include the Snapdragon mobile, compute, sound and automotive platforms.
+Each platform consists of application processors and wireless connectivity capabilities, including our cellular modem that provides core baseband modem functionality for voice and data communications, non-cellular wireless connectivity (such as Wi-Fi and Bluetooth) and global positioning functions.
+Our Snapdragon application processor functions include CPU, security, graphics, display, audio, video, camera and artificial intelligence (AI).
+Our CPUs are designed to deliver high levels of compute performance with optimized power consumption.
 Our Qualcomm® Hexagon™ processors are designed to support a variety of signal processing applications, including AI, audio and sensor processing.
 Our Qualcomm® Adreno™ graphics processing units are designed to deliver high quality graphics performance for visually rich 3D gaming and user interfaces.
 In addition to the highly integrated core SoC (system on chip), we also design and supply supporting components, including the RF (radio frequency) transceiver, PM (power management), audio, codecs, speaker amps and additional wireless connectivity integrated circuits.
 Our portfolio of RF products includes Qualcomm® radio frequency front-end (RFFE) components that are designed to simplify the RF design for 5G front-end, LTE multimode and multiband mobile devices, including sub-6 GHz and millimeter wave devices, to reduce power consumption and to improve radio performance.

-Our wireless connectivity products also consist of integrated circuits and system software products for Wi-Fi, Bluetooth and frequency modulation (FM), as well as technologies that support location data and services, including GPS, GLONASS, Galileo, NavIC and BeiDou.
-Our wireless connectivity products provide additional connectivity for mobile devices, tablets, laptops, XR headsets, voice and music devices, wearable devices, automotive telematics, digital cockpit, utility meters, logistic trackers and industrial sensors, in addition to other IoT devices and applications.
+Our wireless connectivity products also consist of integrated circuits and system software products for Wi-Fi, Bluetooth and frequency modulation, as well as technologies that support location data and services, including GPS, GLONASS, Galileo, NavIC and BeiDou.
+Our wireless connectivity products provide additional connectivity for mobile devices, tablets, laptops, XR headsets, voice and music devices, wearable devices, along with other IoT devices and applications, automotive connectivity, digital cockpit, ADAS/AD, utility meters and logistic trackers and industrial sensors.

 Description of Supply Chain